Nemesio Canales: Political activist

 Upon his return to Puerto Rico he went to live in the city of Ponce, where he co-founded the daily newspaper paper El Día. and married Guarina Díaz Baldorioty, the granddaughter of Román Baldorioty de Castro.
 In Ponce, Canales joined the law firm of Luis Lloréns Torres.
 Like so many lawyers of the time, he wrote poetry of patriotic themes, collaborated as a journalist and took an active interest in politics.
 He served in the House of Representatives of Puerto Rico as a member of the Unionist Party, which promoted economic progress of the working class.
 In 1909, Canales presented a bill to the House giving women their full civil rights, including the right to vote, which was defeated 23 votes to 7.
 He also served as a lecturer in the School of Law of the University of Puerto Rico.

 Writer

 Canales co-founded with Luis Lloréns Torres, the Revista de las Antillas.
 He also wrote short novels and a comedy called El Heroe Galopante (The Run Away Hero), which debuted on stage in 1923 after his death.
 In 1914, he bought Ponce's El Día newspaper (which later became El Nuevo Día).
 In his newspaper he had a column in which he wrote his Paliques, in which he showed his understanding of human nature with humor and insight.
 In his works, he makes an emphasis of the pride that he feels for all things Puerto Rican.
 A collection of his Paliques was published in 1913.
 Some of his other works include the novels Hacía Un Lejano Sol, Mi Volutad Se Ha Muerto and La Leyenda Benaventina.
-Canales presentes many lectures, including some in Argentina, Peru, Uruguay, Panama, and Venezuela.
+Canales presented many lectures, including some in Argentina, Peru, Uruguay, Panama, and Venezuela.